|

 Instructor: Marc Davidson

 The art of songwriting is one that just about anyone can learn.
 Whether or not you’ve tried your hand at music composition in the past, this class will give you the opportunity to get creative, or receive re-assurance to continue your passion for songwriting.
 The class will be an interactive, exploration of songwriting, tools, techniques, including guest artists sharing their process and work.
-While it will be useful to have access to a musical instrument this is not a requirement.
-Each class participant will be encouraged to write and develop a song during the session, receiving feedback and support along the way, with a final session “special event” performance of our class songwriters.
+It is useful to have some playing skill with a musical instrument, such as guitar, uke, or piano, as well as some vocal ability.
+However, this is not a requirement – collaboration with other participants in the class is encouraged.
+Each class participant will write and develop a song during the session, receiving feedback and support along the way, with a final “special event” performance of our class songwriters

 |